anqurvanillapy/clics/README.md

 * [ ] There is an interval between the polling when clients sending their messages will lead to failure
-* [ ] Messages loss occurs in low-network-speed environment
+* [ ] Message loss occurs in low-network-speed environment

 Support
 -------